 The previous time that the New World String Project performed at a SLO House Concert, their show sold out in record time.
 So, this time we booked them for two shows, at 2:00pm and 7:00pm, on Saturday, August 17th so that everyone who wants to see them will have the opportunity.
+As of August 1st, the 2:00pm show still has plenty of seats and the 7:00pm show is currently full, with a waiting list.

 Four highly skilled and well known multi-instrumentalists – John Weed, Aryeh Frankfurter, Lisa Lynne, and Stuart Mason – have joined forces to create an exciting weave of music rooted in the Celtic, Nordic, and American folk traditions.
 Ancient and modern sounds mingle freely on Swedish nyckelharpa, Celtic harp, fiddle, guitar, cittern, mandola and more.
 Join the New World String Project for a musical ride that will shake your boots, uplift your spirit, and warm your heart.